NO FEE UNLESS WE WIN

 Penalties for Lane Splitting in Texas: Understanding the Consequences

 As discussions about road-sharing regulations continue, it’s crucial for riders to stay informed and prepared to tackle any legal issues that may arise.
-Remember, is not just about avoiding penalties; it’s about ensuring your safety and well-being on the road.
+Remember, riding is not just about avoiding penalties; it’s about ensuring your safety and well-being on the road.
 If you have questions or concerns, don’t hesitate to reach out for support.
 You deserve to ride with confidence.

 This flowchart outlines what happens when a biker splits lanes in Texas.
 Follow the arrows to see potential penalties and consequences based on different scenarios.
 The colors help distinguish between various outcomes — green means no penalty, yellow indicates a first offense, and red signals serious violations.